lllmonster/Data-Structure-And-Algorithm/Java/Basic.md

 ### InstanceOf
 It's a keyword that is used for checking if a reference variable is containing a given type of object reference or not.

+### Volatile
+Volatile keyword is used to modify the value of a variable by different threads.
+It is also used to make classes thread safe.
+It means that multiple threads can use a method and instance of the classes at the same time without any problem.

 ## Inheritance